The crisp pine-scented air. The crunch of rocky scree under your boots. The way the sunlight glints off a river in the valley far below you.

 Time: 5-6 Hours

-Getting There: The trail begins at the Fireside Picnic Area
+Getting There: The trail begins at the Fireside Picnic Area located off the Bow Valley Parkway approximately a 10 minute drive from Banff.

 If you are a relatively fit hiker and are looking for a challenge, Cory Pass is a difficult trail between Mts.
 Cory and Edith that is totally worth the effort.
 You’ll climb a strenuous 915 m until you are above the treeline, scrambling along on rocky scree and sometimes finding yourself wandering through pristine alpine meadows.
 Stop for a moment and take in the view of Mt.
 Louis, an enormous monolith of limestone towering above the forest below.